SnowflurrySDK/Snowflurry.jl/README.md

 # Roadmap

-See what we have planned by looking at the [Snowflake Github Project](https://github.com/orgs/anyonlabs/projects/8).
+See what we have planned by looking at the [Snowflurry Github Project](https://github.com/orgs/QuantumJulia/projects/8).

-# Snowflake Contributors Community
+# Snowflurry Contributors Community

 We welcome contributions!
 If you are interested in contributing to this project, a good place to start is to read our [How to contribute page](./CONTRIBUTING.md).